 So I’ve finished seven short stories, starting each one as soon as I finished the last.
 As I write them, I do minor edits (changing sentence’s to flow better, cutting out redundant words, trying to keep pronouns from piling up, etc), but nothing major.
 I would periodically go back and reread them to see if they held up, and to me anyway, they do.

 But I kept reading about how all first drafts suck and need to be rewritten and edited many times before they were polished enough to present to the world.
 The problem was, I didn’t understand what editing meant – it took some research before it started to click.
-Now I’m in a time-consuming phase where I’m going back over them word by word, and it’s enlightening but somewhat overwhelming.
+Now I’m in a time-consuming phase where I’m going back over them word by word, and it’s both enlightening but also somewhat overwhelming.

 I feel like a dummy.